February

 "Unfortunately, this is spread by mosquitos, and we have the vector for that here," said Dr. Skip Nolan, professor of infectious diseases and head of the Medical Center's Division of Infectious Diseases.
 "We likely have the Aedes mosquitos that can transmit the virus."

-The Zika virus usually causes either no symptoms, or mild effects such as a rash, low fever or joint pains; 80 percent of people infected don't know it.
+The Zika virus usually causes either no symptoms or mild effects such as a rash, low fever or joint pain; 80 percent of people infected do not know it.
 But in pregnant women or those attempting to become pregnant, it can be catastrophic for their babies.
-It's been linked to a spike in the number of babies in Brazil born with a condition called microcephaly, characterized by an underdeveloped brain and tiny head, which causes severe neurological issues and sometimes death.
+It has been linked to a spike in babies born with microcephaly, a condition characterized by an underdeveloped brain and small head that can cause severe neurological issues and sometimes death.

-However, there's no need to panic about the virus that's making national and international headlines, say Nolan and Dr. Michelle Owens, associate professor in the Department of Obstetrics and Gynecology and a maternal-fetal specialist.
-There are no confirmed deaths from the Zika virus in this country or internationally.
-It's popped up in some Central and South American countries, and parts of the Caribbean.
+However, there is no need to panic about the virus making national and international headlines, Nolan and Dr. Michelle Owens, associate professor in the Department of Obstetrics and Gynecology and a maternal-fetal specialist, said.
+There have been no confirmed deaths from the Zika virus in this country or internationally.
+Cases have appeared in parts of Central and South America and the Caribbean.

 Fauci

 "There's still a lot we don't know, so we have to be very careful about making any absolute predictions," Dr. Anthony Fauci, head of the National Institute of Allergy and Infectious Diseases, was quoted as saying by National Public Radio.
-In a briefing for reporters, NPR reported, Fauci added that "we still feel it's unlikely ... we'll see wide-scale outbreaks."
+He added that it is unlikely the United States will see widespread outbreaks.

-Even so, NPR reported, the National Institutes of Health and the Centers for Disease Control are intensifying efforts to combat Zika.
-“Right now, the concern is that it could spread to Mississippi and be a threat to pregnant women,” Nolan said.
+Even so, federal agencies are intensifying efforts to combat Zika.
+"Right now, the concern is that it could spread to Mississippi and be a threat to pregnant women," Nolan said.

 Byers